Intern Orientation

 Individual Therapy

 Interns provide therapy to students who present with a wide range of issues such as depression, anxiety, interpersonal relationship problems, grief and loss, suicidal ideation, trauma, identity and self-esteem, and personality disorders.
-A portion of an intern’s case load may be “long-term” clients, who are seen for the entire year.
-Interns may conduct psychological testing as part of the assessment process, refer clients for medication assessment and diagnostic consultation with the Student Health Center, and refer to other resources as needed.
+Interns may conduct psychological testing as part of the assessment process, refer clients for medication assessment and diagnostic consultation with the Psychiatric Staff, and refer to other resources as needed.

 Training: Supervision of individual therapy

 Supervision is one of the primary tools utilized to assist interns in their training and development.
 As such, it is an important focus of the internship experience.
-Interns receive two hours of weekly individual supervision from a primary supervisor, who has been a Licensed Psychologist for at least three years.
-Interns also meet with a secondary supervisor for one hour each week.
+Interns receive two hours of weekly individual supervision from a Primary Supervisor, who has been a Licensed Psychologist for at least three years.
+Interns also meet with a Secondary Supervisor for one hour each week.
 The primary supervisor is responsible for overseeing triage and case management and clinical supervision.
 The primary supervisor is rotated once during the year (January).
 Interns meet with a secondary supervisor for one hour each week.
-Sessions focus on specific case supervision with an average of two clients per week.
-Interns may keep the same secondary supervisor throughout the year or rotate at the end of the fall semester.
+Secondary supervisors coordinate and supervise tracks if a specific track is chosen by an intern.
+Secondary supervision sessions, regardless of tracks or generalist training, focus on specific case supervision.
+Interns may keep the same secondary supervisor throughout the year or rotate at the end of the fall and/or spring semester depending on selection of tracks.

 Couples Therapy